 The Logitech G Pro Wireless is a better mouse than the Logitech G403 Wireless Gaming Mouse.
 Its design is lighter and its click latency is also lower, which makes it feel very responsive.
 While both mice are very well-built, the G Pro Wireless has an ambidextrous design, which is a bit better suited for fingertip grip users, while the G403 Wireless' ergo-shape is better for palm grip users.

 For FPS players, the Glorious Model D is a better mouse than the Logitech G403 Wireless Gaming Mouse.
-The Model D is noticeably lighter which allows for quicker movements, and it's also one of the most comfortable mice to use.
+The Glorious is noticeably lighter, which allows for quicker movements, and it's also one of the most comfortable mice to use.
 It even has a very flexible and very lightweight cable.
 On the other hand, the Logitech software is compatible with macOS, and you can be a lot more precise with your CPI adjustments than the Glorious' software.
-The G403 also feels a bit better-built than the Model D.
+The Logitech also feels a bit better-built than the Glorious.